-We are pleased to announce the 2013 HHMI Summer Research Program at Wesleyan University which will run from May 28 to August 1, 2013.
-This program is open to Frosh, Sophomores and Juniors currently enrolled at Wesleyan University.
+We are pleased to announce the 2014 summer program for Research in the Sciences.
+The program will run from May 28 to July 31, 2014 and is open to Frosh, Sophomores and Juniors currently enrolled at Wesleyan University.

-Wesleyan faculty members serve as mentors in the HHMI Summer Research Program.
-The purview of the Hughes Program is life sciences.
-Therefore, it is expected that all applications will relate to the life sciences.
-To complement the research experience, the Summer Program also includes weekly seminars and workshops, a symposium, various social events, and a closing Poster Session.
+Wesleyan science faculty members serve as mentors for student research in their laboratories.
+To complement the research experience, the summer program also includes weekly seminars and workshops, a symposium, various social events, and a closing Poster Session.
 (See Summer Program Menu on left.)

 Students in groups under-represented in the sciences, including women, are especially encouraged to take advantage of this summer research opportunity.

-Interested Wesleyan students should apply online here to the summer research program and should arrange for their research mentor, and a second faculty member, to submit a letters of recommendation to firstname.lastname@example.org.
+Interested Wesleyan students should apply online here to the summer research program and should arrange for their research mentor, and a second faculty member, to submit a letter of recommendation to firstname.lastname@example.org.
 The application should be completed in consultation with the faculty mentor.
-All applications are due on Friday, March 8 and awards will be announced by March 25.
+All applications are due on Friday, March 7 and awards will be announced by March 24.

 Dual Mentored Summer Research